eivholt/icicle-monitor/Article/README.md

 ![](img/turbo-squid-icicle.png "3D icicle models purchased at Turbo Squid")

 To be able to import the models into Omniverse and Isaac Sim all models have to be converted to [OpenUSD-format](https://developer.nvidia.com/usd).
-While USD is a great emerging standard for describing, composing, simulating and collaboarting within 3D-worlds, it is not yet dominant in asset marketplaces.
+While USD is a great emerging standard for describing, composing, simulating and collaborting within 3D-worlds, it is not yet dominant in asset marketplaces.
 [This article](https://docs.edgeimpulse.com/experts/featured-machine-learning-projects/surgery-inventory-synthetic-data) outlines considerations when performing conversion using Blender to USD.
 Note that it is advisable to export each individual model and to choose a suitable origin/pivot point.

 Blender change origin cheat sheet:
 + Select vertex on model (Edit Mode), Shift+S-> Cursor to selected